 I bet that as soon as you heard "Korean knockoff", you immediately knew that the animation would be cheap at best; you'd be right since sometimes you actually do have to judge a book by its cover.
 The animation often jitters to the point of looking like an animatic (or a series of still pictures moving fast but not fast enough to convince us of actual motion); this is a 1995 movie, a movie released the same year as Ghost in the Shell and Macross Plus Movie Edition, with both are gorgeously animated.
 The fight scenes are pretty bad as well thanks to the lack of actual choreography.
 Characters almost never dodge either.
 Expect a distressing amount of reused animation, which I have never seen in an animated film before.
 Then again, this was probably made in a puny budget; that would explain why they hired a Horrendous cameraman to record this.
 They often zoom in and out for no reason and in many scenes of travel, the camera just jitters in order to help make the scene look less like animation and more like an animatic.
 It's not like it records the full screen either given how during the scene where Eunjoo sees bios of the Super Kids, it's cut off.
 The animation isn't overall abysmal, but it's still terrible and coupled with it being reused and having a bad camera, yeah...

 This film is so, so goddamn irritating that it hurts!
 Hurts like a mother fucker!
 If the abominable characters don't piss you off enough, the nightmarish audio will really crest an experience so irritating that it becomes even more maddening than having to put up with a whining, crying 2 year old at the supermarket that just wants whatever the fuck he can't have, and having to put up with that is not only infuriating (especially if you're the parent), but it's goddamn mortifying for all parties involved.
 Yet, this film is more irritating and more mortifying; I'd be less embarrassed getting caught watching hentai than even watching this shit, let alone getting caught doing so, especially since it's basically self-inflicted torture for me to view this; I'd get sent to a mental hospital.
-It's maddening,but not infuriating to the point where you just want to explode like some of the worst titles I've covered.
-It's just overwhelming enough to push you to the brink of your endurance but not destructive enough to the point of blind rage and a passionate lust for revenge, and that makes t all the more painful since I cannot reasonably vent until after the viewing is over rather than if I exploded while watching as that means I get to blow off steam to the very piece of technology that is broadcasting what I'm watching.
+It's maddening, but not infuriating to the point where you just want to explode like the absolute worst title I've covered, though believe me, with the audio, it really comes close.
+It's just overwhelming enough to push you to the brink of your endurance but not destructive enough to the point of blind rage and a passionate lust for revenge, and that makes it all the more painful since I cannot reasonably vent until after the viewing is over rather than if I exploded while watching as that means I get to blow off steam to the very piece of technology that is broadcasting what I'm watching.
 I nearly gave up 15 minutes in, to put that into perspective, and if it was a full blown television series with 12, 24, or more episodes, I certainly would have.